 Blood and marrow transplant (BMT) nursing is at a very exciting evolutionary stage.
-Over the last two decades, with the support of medical colleagues, BMT nursing has grown rapidly and has acknowledged the care needs of the patients, their families and donors.
 Advanced Practice Nurses have been taking a leading role in the care of patients, providing in holistic care; BMT nurses are involved in the decision-making process about treatment options for their patients, and they evidently contribute to an enhancement in their patients’ quality of life.
 More and more, BMT nurses are conducting research on topics based on clinical practice, and are formulating their own research agenda.
 Forums for exchanging knowledge and experience are increasingly needed.

 In order to register for membership of the group and the website, please complete the registration from the home page of the site.
 Once your registration is approved, you will receive a unique user name and password.
 After the launch of the new website, you will then be able to use your log in details to use all elements of the site.

 - Access and amend details of your institution

 - View details of other institutions through the directory